 Atkinson brings levity and wit into what is at times a very sombre introspective tale through the charming relationship between Brodie and his rescued dog.

 I really enjoyed Atkinson’s Started Early, Took My Dog.
 It oozes intelligence and complexity and has a moral conscience.
 Atkinson presents unique and sometimes cryptic slants on common themes and interesting trains of thought that I found intriguing.
-It’s plot however is not fast moving and may not hold everyone’s interest over its 496 pages.
-Literary prose trumps the mystery story.
+Its plot however is not fast-moving and may not hold everyone’s interest over its 496 pages.
+Literary prose trumps the mystery.

 BOOK RATING: The Story 4 / 5 ; The Writing 4.5 / 5 – Overall 4.25

 Get your copy of Started Early, Took My Dog from:

 More Started Early, Took My Dog reviews

 ‘An elegaic tone creeps in to Atkinson’s latest but the author’s control of her fictional universe is total’ – The Guardian